Huittinen: Geography

 In terms of surface forms, Huittinen is mostly flat and the lowest areas are located along the rivers in the central part of the city.
 The bedrock, which is mostly granodiorite, is not visible anywhere in the city area.
 The highest hills, reaching more than 100 meters above sea level, are located in the south in the direction of Vampula.
 Well-known viewpoints are Ripovuori, Kännönvuori and Korkeakallio.
 A ridge section runs through Huittinen, which comes from the northwest from the Kokemäki side and continues through Huhtamo to the Punkalaidun side.

-Politics

-Results of the 2011 Finnish parliamentary election in Huittinen: